camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

   - If the format of a string is `date-time`, the following sentence must be present in the description: `It must follow [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6) and must have time zone.
 Recommended format is yyyy-MM-dd'T'HH:mm:ss.SSSZ (i.e. which allows 2023-07-03T14:27:08.312+02:00 or 2023-07-03T12:27:08.312Z)`
   - If the format of a string is `duration`, the following sentence must be present in the description: `It must follow [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#appendix-A) for duration`
     - Note: to avoid known ambiguity issues with duration strings, consider using intervals, which are anchored to a specific start and end date or time.
-Use of a start date or time string field in combination with duration string field could help to mitigate ambiguity issues.
+Use of a start date or time string field in combination with the duration string field could help to mitigate ambiguity issues.

 - If the data type is an object, list of required properties.